A list of characters in Perfection is Overrated, both original and canon.

 - Unwitting Pawn: All of them are being used by the Usurper, who planned to use the winner as his body and reshape the world as he sees fit.

 - We ARE Struggling Together: According to Word of God, any attempt to force them to fight as a team would fail because of their conflicting goals, selfish personalities and belief that they don't need anyone else to achieve their goals.
-In "A Common Enemy Without A Common Cause," when forced to work together, they all end up killing each other without defeating any of the Himes
+In "A Common Enemy Without A Common Cause," when forced to work together, they all end up killing each other without even encountering any of the Himes.

 Her Element induces people to consider her most important in their lives.
 Her Child, Baldur, can revive her if people mourn her as she is dying.